omega8cc/boa/docs/MIGRATE-XMASS.md

 no account has `static/control/run-upgrade.pid` armed, every root's `hosting_task` queue is empty (current revisions, queued or processing) and no dispatch, verify or installer process runs.
-The probe fails closed: an unreadable root or an unreadable target counts as busy.
+The probe fails closed: an unreadable root or an unreadable target counts as busy. `init` applies the same probe to the source itself before it snapshots the source's data directory, under the same ceiling and the same bypass — a pass running under the snapshot rewrites schemas the replica cannot apply.

 - `prep-target` waits before **every** account create (each create leaves the target mid-motion, and `boa in-octopus` refuses on any run lock -- an account